Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: The CMGMP Algorithm

 where $h$ is the size of the time-steps, $Tr$ is the rigid body transformation computed from the body velocity $h v^o_k$, applied on $q_k$ \cite{murray1994mathematical}.
 The environment contacts in the constraints of Equation \ref{eqn:optvel} are updated every time-step by collision checking.

 The projected integration stops when: (1) $v^o_{\mathrm{des}}$ is zero: $q_k$ is the closest configuration on $\mathcal{M}_m$ to $q_{\mathrm{rand}}$.
 (2) No feasible $v^o_k$: moving towards $q_{\mathrm{rand}}$ is not feasible with current contact mode under the quasistatic or quasidynamic assumption.
 (3) The robot collides with the environment, or new object-environment contacts are made.
 (4) No solution exists for the robot inverse kinematics (IK).
+(5) User-defined maximum translation or rotation for a step has been reached.

 To address the constraint drift problem, we project the object configuration back to the contact manifold every several time-steps through a correction velocity $v_{\mathrm{cor}}$:

 we have $G_N = ^T$ where $C_N = [0,0,1,0,0,0]$ and $G_i$ is the grasp matrix of the $i$th contact. $d^c = [d_1^c, \dots d_i^c]^T$ are the contact distances.
 The solution is $v_{\mathrm{cor}} = (G_N^T G_N + \epsilon I)^{-1} G_N^T d^c$.